CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 6. Set **Start date and time** to **Today**.

-7. Set End date and time to a future date.
+7. Set the End date and time to a future date.

 8. Set your **Time zone**.